 The system provides an ability to store all requests to OpenL Tablets Rule Services and their responds in a storage.
 The setting is defined in the application.properties file.
 The following topics describe logging setup:

 - Understanding Logging to an External Storage

 - Enabling Logging to an External Storage

 - Storing Log Records in Apache Cassandra

+- Storing Log Records in the Relational Database

-- Storing Log Records in Elasticsearch
+- Storing Log Records in Hive

 Understanding Logging to an External Storage